dev-yash-25/DeltaX-Bootcamp/05_REST/02_Intermediate/ASP_Core_Web_API/03_Constrollers.md

      └────────────────────── JSON RESPONSE

-Controller Does not directly interact with Model, its just a simplification used, It gets response throw Service and repo layers
+Controller Does not directly interact with Model, its just a simplification used, It gets response through Service and repo layers

 ```

 > MVC is an architectural pattern.
 A Web API can use the MVC framework without actually having the “View” part of MVC.